 A: Our programs span Wisconsin, the upper midwest, and central Oregon.
-Wilderness therapy occurs in our primary field operations area located in the Chequamegon National Forest, WI and in the Willamette Valley, as well as Deschutes National Forest OR.
+Wilderness therapy occurs in our primary field operations area located in the Chequamegon National Forest, WI and in the Willamette Valley, as well as Deschutes National Forest OR and the stunning Blue Ridge Mountains of North Georgia. .
 NVW operates under a Special Use Permit with the Williamette and Deschutes National Forest.

 Q: Does my son/daughter need to bring camping equipment or camping clothing?

 A: No. Backpacks, tents, sleeping bags, sleeping pads, rain ponchos, water bottles, cook sets, and stoves are all provided.
 Additionally, all Outdoor Clothing is provided in your program fee.
 See forms page for “What to Bring”.

 Q: How many youths and leaders are there per trip?

 A: We pride ourselves in having a small student to staff ratio.
 Typical group size is 8 students to 3 staff.
 However, smaller groups are run too, with no minimum group size.
 This allows for more 1:1 opportunities.